bemson/subetha/README.md

 #### Sending & receiving custom messages

-SubEtha lets you send custom message types, to encapsulate and enforce logic between _known_ peers.
-For example, the bundled AX plugin defines an "exchange" message type, and can therefore converse with peers using the same plugin.
-(The built-in/default message type is "event".)
+The Subetha-Client module lets you send custom message types, to encapsulate and enforce logic between _known_ peers.
+For example, the bundled AX plugin defines a "subetha/exchange" message type, and can therefore converse with peers using the same module.
+Similarly, the bundled PE plugin, defines a "subetha/event" message type.

 Below demonstrates defining a "boot" message type.
 Methods for sending this message type have been added to the Client and Peer prototypes.
 As well, a boot message handler has been added to the `Subetha.msgType` namespace.